pulumi/pulumi-hugo/themes/default/content/blog/devops-ai-developer-future--pulumi-user-group-tech-talks/index.md

 ## Conclusion

 AI in DevOps can transform software development by making workflows more efficient, monitoring and security stronger, and overall effectiveness increased.
 Organizations that embrace AI/ML aim for better collaboration between teams, automating and intelligently managing infrastructure, reducing time-to-market, and increasing developer productivity and cost savings due to streamlining processes within their development lifecycle.
-AI and ML knowledge will become necessary skills expected to be applied to enhance and benefit the Development, Security, and Operation teams as a whole.
+AI and ML knowledge will become necessary skills expected to be applied to enhance and benefit the development, security, and operation teams as a whole.
 Follow the Pulumi Python + AI/ML series to upskill and get ahead:

 - [The Real AI challenge is Cloud, not Code!](https://www.pulumi.com/blog/mlops-the-ai-challenge-is-cloud-not-code/)
 - [Deploy AI Models on Amazon SageMaker using Pulumi Python IaC](https://www.pulumi.com/blog/mlops-huggingface-llm-aws-sagemaker-python/)